 First I’ll describe the product-related coaching I see out there, and then the adjacent types of coaching.

 The foundation of product coaching is discovery coaching.
 I’ve written about this type of coaching before as it’s so important.
-Just as product teams looking to improve their delivery skills will often use an Agile coach to help them improve on delivery, teams learning to do product discovery often benefit from discovery coaching.
+Just as product teams looking to improve their delivery skills will often use a delivery coach to help them improve on delivery, teams learning to do product discovery often benefit from discovery coaching.

 I see more discovery coaching opportunities out there than anything else, simply because there are so many product teams out there asking for help.
 Moving from a feature team to an empowered product team primarily means learning how to discover a solution worth building, and this is what product discovery is all about.